Leooo-Shen/tvrl/README.md

 # Spatiotemporal Representation Learning for Short and Long Medical Image Time Series (MICCAI 2024)
 Implmentation of "[Spatiotemporal Representation Learning for Short and Long Medical Image Time Series](https://arxiv.org/abs/2403.07513)" accepted at MICCAI 2024.
+Please do not hesitate to contact us if you have any questions.

 ![image](assets/figure1.png)

-Clinicians use spatiotemporal data to observe temporal variations over both ***short*** and ***long*** time scales.
-To observe dynamic physiological processes such as a beating heart, short cardiac MR videos can be captured (top).
-Tracking long term developments, such as disease progression in retinal OCT scans, require longitudinal acquisitions that typically occur at irregular intervals of years (bottom).
-Modeling and extrapolating the trajectory of historical change is crucial for the prognosis of late stage disease.

 ## Contributions